chuachongmo/windows/README.md

 # windows
-A place to store common CMD and batch file commands
+A location to store common CMD and batch file commands